How-To: Issue Entra CBA Smart Cards with Azure PKI

 Chaining to Offline Root CA

 1. Once the CA is requested, a Certificate Signing Request (CSR) will be created for each location.
-CSR Created
+EZCA Cloud PKI showing Intermediate CA request pending with CSR displayed and Chain to EZCA CA dropdown

 3. Once the CSR is download, follow your internal guidance to transfer that CSR to your offline Root CA.